 What Actually Worked for Them

-The winners combined good nutrition, supplements, and the right hair care products.
+The winners amalgamated proper nutrition, supplements, and the appropriate hair care products.

 Conclusion